-Living in HDB flats means you have to take into account the neighbours that are living with you.
+Living in a rented HDB flat means you have to take into account the neighbours that are living with you.
 Since you are living right next to each other, everything you do can easily affect your neighbours so you have to be considerate.

 This could lead to a harmonious living in the HDB flats.
 To achieve this, you have to follow some rules that you need to do and not to do.
 Among the house rules in the Housing & Development Board are the following: